silver-sat/arduinotnc/setup_instructions.md

 ```
 % nano .startup.sh
 ```
-17. Disable the virtual machine's direct internset connection (Network Adaptor 1): from the virtual machine's menu, select Devices, Network, Connect Network Adaptor 1 and ensure there is no "check mark" on the "Connect Network Adaptor 1" menu item.
+17. Disable the virtual machine's direct internet connection (Network Adaptor 1): from the virtual machine's menu, select Devices, Network, Connect Network Adaptor 1 and ensure there is no "check mark" on the "Connect Network Adaptor 1" menu item.
 There *should* be a "check mark" on "Connect Network Adaptor 2".
 18. Reboot and re-login
 ```
 % sudo reboot